ziapeltagames/six-winters/docs/brainstorming/THREATS.md

 Maybe they should just occur on all obstacles / attachments / locations?
 The "you have to be there" was to make it easier to scan over cards, but it makes threat design tough?
 Maybe all the locations / attachments / obstacles in the player's mission area as well as the spotlight area will activate.

+## Threat Timers

+One pattern that might be worthwhile is placing a certain amount of progress on a threat, that dwindles each time a trigger comes up.
+That's one used in Eldritch Horror frequently, and something like that may work here.
+The different development tracks could provide a good basis for that.

 ## Red Bank Tests

 It would be nice if the threats weren't necessarily a guaranteed occurrence.
 One way that could happen is via a trigger causing a dice roll.
 These might be special sorts of tests where things like mana couldn't be used (since mana requires a caster and backlash).
 Something like, "Rare: Red Bank Test: Espionage 3.
 Success: Blah.
 Failure: Blah."
 Might be worth having that as a generally available test type?